josh-tabory/jsonplaceholder-blog/README.md

 # jsonplaceholder-blog
-A Vanilla JS Blog that uses the JSON Placeholder REST API to GET and POST Blog entries
+A Vanilla JS Blog that uses the JSON Placeholder REST API to GET and POST blog entries

 #### Nothing to install
 ###### just open index file to run...